rluvaton/expect-http-client-matchers/README.md

 #### .toHave4xxStatus()

-Use `.toHave4xxStatus` when checking if Axios response status code is between 400 and 499 (included)
+Use `.toHave4xxStatus` when checking if response status code is between 400 and 499 (included)

 ```js
 test('passes when response have status code 400', async () => {